LalaIAm/tarot-cline/memory-bank/activeContext.md

 # Active Context: TarotLyfe

 ## Current Focus
 The project has completed the initialization phase and is now ready to begin Milestone 1 feature implementation.
 The basic project structure, state management, routing, and styling foundation have been established.
-The current focus is on implementing the core features of Milestone 1: Landing Page, Authentication, and Core Navigation.
+The current focus is on implementing the core features of Milestone 1: Landing Page, Authentication with Supabase, and Core Navigation.
+A detailed implementation plan for Milestone 1 has been created and documented in `memory-bank/milestone1-plan.md`.

 ## Recent Changes
 - Completed project setup: